currymike123/CS1/week1.md

 <b>class</b>: Indicates the beginning of a class.

 <b>HelloWord</b>: This is the class name.
 The class name must match the file name.
 In this case the file name is HelloWorld.java.
+Notice that the class name starts with a capital letter.
+This is a convention that we will follow throughout the course.

 ---

+<style scoped>section { font-size: 25px; }</style>

 ```java
 {